KryptonChicken/soundzcape/README.md

 [![Gitter][gitter badge]][gitter link]
 [![XO][xo badge]][xo link]

-Soundzcape is a 2D music [platformer] with maps procedurally generated from sound waves.
-This project is fully open source and [Apache 2] licensed.
+Soundzcape is a 2D music [platformer] with game maps procedurally generated from sound waves.
+This is an open source project licensed under [Apache 2], any contributions are welcome!

 We have a Gitter channel [here][gitter room], feel free to talk to us!

 ## Development

-We use Docker to manage our development, continuous integration and production environment.
+We use Docker to manage our development, continuous integration and production environments.
 Each part of the application stack is isolated in a container and can be controlled as a group using docker-compose.
 You can start the development server using the following command: